 3. Fungal Keratitis

 This type of infection was made famous back in 2006 when a contaminated contact lens solution was put on shelves.
 Where you would likely develop this type of infection, however, is outdoors.
-Fungal Keratitis occurs when fungal cells penetrate your eye, so if you ran through the woods and had unfortunate contact with a tree branch in your eye, visit your eye doctor to get it checked out by a Summerville, South Carolina, United States optometrist.
+Fungal Keratitis occurs when fungal cells penetrate your eye, so if you ran through the woods and had unfortunate contact with a tree branch in your eye, visit your eye doctor to get it checked out by a Summerville, South Carolina United States optometrist.

 4. Acanthamoeba Keratitis

 Contact lenses can be very dangerous to wear without the proper safety precautions due to the proximity to your eye.
-For example, if you go swimming, a parasite can enter your contact lens and, if you don’t immediately clean your contact lens, could bury into your eye.
-Acanthamoeba Keratitis can be easily avoided by taking contact lenses out when you swim or go in a hot tub, but if you do swim with them in, disinfect with in-date products as soon as you finish.
+For example, if you go swimming, a parasite can enter your contact lens and, if you don’t immediately clean your contact lens, it could bury into your eye.
+Acanthamoeba Keratitis can be easily avoided by taking contact lenses out when you swim or go in a hot tub, but if you do swim with them, disinfect with in-date products as soon as you finish.

 Though rare in the United States, Trachoma is incredibly dangerous and is considered a leading cause of blindness globally.
 It spreads through infected flies and causes your inner eyelids to scar over, forcing the eyelid to turn inwards and your eyelashes to brush against your cornea.
 This contact over time will cause permanent blindness.
 If you suspect you have Trachoma, visit a Summerville, South Carolina eye doctor immediately.

 Another infection that can make you suffer blindness without treatment is Endophthalmitis, which penetrates inside the eye.
 This infection can occur after any penetrating eye injury, even eye surgery.
-You will need antibiotics to treat this infection, so book an appointment with a Summerville, South Carolina optometrists, as soon as possible.
+You will need antibiotics to treat this infection, so book an appointment with a Summerville, South Carolina optometrist as soon as possible.